-If you are a parent with children going through a divorce you may want to consider how important it is to have a provision in your final decree of divorce regarding passports and international travel.
-This is because how often international abduction happens, and you have heard about it many times.
+Suppose you are a parent with children going through a divorce.
+In that case, you may want to consider how important it is to have a provision in your final decree of divorce regarding passports and international travel.
+This is because of how often international abduction happens, and you have heard about it many times.

-One parent takes their children out of the country without the other parent’s knowledge or consent, and this can either be short-termed or permanent.
-Regardless the amount of time, this is what is known as an international abduction: when a child is taken away from their country of residency.
+One parent takes their children out of the country without the other parent’s knowledge or consent, which can be short-termed or permanent.
+Regardless of the amount of time, this is known as an international abduction: when a child is taken away from their country of residency.

-Especially if you as a parent have lived outside of the country or have family living out of country, you should take extreme precaution and educated yourself to protect your children and yourself in case you are ever put in this position.
+Especially if you as a parent have lived outside of the country or have family living out of the country, you should take extreme precautions and educate yourself to protect your children and yourself if you are ever put in this position.

 Federal Law Governs

-As we shift to talk about international travel, there should be no surprise that US Federal law governs international travel with children.
+As we shift to international travel, there should be no surprise that US Federal law governs international travel with children.
 The federal law governing international child abduction was enacted in April 1988 through the International Child Abduction Remedies Act (ICARA).
-ICARA itself lays down the procedure to implement the Hague Convention, a treaty which many countries have entered into, which aims to return children to their residence after they have been wrongly removed and enforce all other rights regarding custody and visitation in other states.
+ICARA itself lays down the procedure to implement the Hague Convention, a treaty many countries have entered into, which aims to return children to their residence after being wrongly removed and enforce all other rights regarding custody and visitation in other states.

-This blog itself will not address the ICARA or Hague Convention in much detail but instead will discuss measures the federal and state governments have enacted to protect children from international abduction.
-There are several ways the federal government has continued to place restrictions on international travel which many can benefit from.
+This blog itself will not address the ICARA or Hague Convention in much detail.
+Instead, it will discuss measures the federal and state governments have enacted to protect children from international abduction.
+There are several ways the federal government has continued to place restrictions on international travel, which many can benefit from.

-If you are a child under the age of 16, both parents are required to be present during the application process regardless if they are married or not.
-If you are a single parent, you must have proof that you have sole custody of your child.
+If you are a child under the age of 16, both parents must be present during the application process regardless of whether they are married or not.
+If you are a single parent, you must prove that you have sole custody of your child.

-If you are a child who is 16 or 17 you will be able to apply for the passport in person on your own.
-However, this is conditioned on showing proof that at least one parent or guardian is aware you are applying for a passport.
-If one parent objects to application of a passport, the child may be denied.
-Proving parental awareness can be shown by having the parent/guardian present during the application with their ID, or having a signed, notarized statement providing consent with a copy of their ID.
+If you are a child who is 16 or 17, you will be able to apply for the passport in person on your own.
+However, this is conditioned to prove that at least one parent or guardian is aware you are applying for a visa.
+If one parent objects to the application of a ticket, the child may be denied.
+Proving parental awareness can be shown by having the parent/guardian present during the application with their ID or having a signed, notarized statement providing consent with a copy of their ID.

-Requiring parental involvement in the passport application process helps parents stay informed and keep children under the age of 18 under parental supervision.
-It also will alert them if someone if attempting to consent to their child’s application on their behalf.
+Requiring parental involvement in the passport application process helps parents stay informed and keep children under 18 under parental supervision.
+It also will alert them if someone is attempting to consent to their child’s application on their behalf.

-Even further the Federal government, through the US Department of State, has created the Office of Children’s Issues to enact the CPIAP.
-This allows the Office of Children’s Issues to contact the parents/legal guardians of a child to get verification about their consent for the minor’s passport.
+Through the US Department of State, the Federal government has created the Office of Children’s Issues to enact the CPAP.
+This allows the Office of Children’s Issues to contact the parents/legal guardians of a child to verify their consent for the minor’s passport.

 It also alerts parents/legal guardians of any pending or past passport issuances for the child.
-This program is available for you to enroll your child if they are under the age of 18 and US citizens.
+This program is available for you to enroll your child under the age of 18 and US citizens.
 More information about requirements for enrollment can be found at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/prevention/passport-issuance-alert-program.html.

-Having this program is imperative to alert parents when others attempt to apply for a passport for their children and can help deter international child abduction.
-Therefore, it is important to keep all information concerning your child updated in this program.
+This program is imperative to alert parents when others attempt to apply for a passport for their children and help deter international child abduction.
+Therefore, it is crucial to keep all information concerning your child updated in this program.

-To protect children who are traveling alone, the federal government requires that child to have notarized consent before they are leaving the country.
-In fact, many other countries too require a child to have a Minor/Child Consent Form.
+To protect children traveling alone, the federal government requires that they have notarized consent before they leave the country.
+Many other countries too require a child to have a Minor/Child Consent Form.
 This form will need to be notarized and provide consent from the parents.

-The US Customs and Border Protection are highly sensitive to child/human trafficking and abduction.
-Especially if your child is traveling with someone else who is not the parent this situation can lead to suspicions, and possibly even detainment if further questioning of the situation arises.
+The US Customs and Border Protection are highly sensitive to a child/human trafficking and abduction.
+Especially if your child is traveling with someone else who is not the parent, this situation can lead to suspicions and possibly even detainment if further questioning of the problem arises.

 State Measures for International Abduction

-- Allowing the court to possess as passport as long as necessary to reduce the chance of international abduction
+- Allowing the court to possess a passport as long as necessary to reduce the chance of international abduction

-- Where a court takes possession of a child’s passport, it will be report to the Office of Children’s Issues to prevent unauthorized replacement attempts
+- A court takes possession of a child’s passport; it will be reported to the Office of Children’s Issues to prevent unauthorized replacement attempts.

 Risk of Abduction

-- Appointing the parent who doesn’t present a risk of abduction as a sole managing conservator of the child
+- Appointing the parent who doesn’t present a risk of kidnapping as a sole managing conservator of the child

 - Requiring supervised visitation of the parent at risk for abduction until no longer necessary

-- A parent can request that the parent traveling with the child post a “ne exeat” bond before leaving.
-This ensures the other parent will comply with the custody order, and bond would be for an amount that covers the cost of filing an international abduction case.
+- A parent can request that the parent is traveling with the child post a “ne exeat” bond before leaving.
+This ensures the other parent will comply with the custody order, and glue would be for an amount that covers the cost of filing an international abduction case.